Updated: November 2020

 Enter the name and description for the image and click ‘Create Image’.

-To restore an image on a new instance within just a few minutes, select ‘AMIs’ from the left column on the EC2 dashboard.
-Select the image and click ‘Launch’ which will display the steps to create an instance and populate it with the selected AMI.
+To restore a new instance from an AMI takes just a few minutes.
+Select ‘AMIs’ from the left column on the EC2 dashboard.
+Select the image and click ‘Launch’ which will display the steps similar to Part 1 to create an instance and populate it with the selected AMI.

 A few notes: